Hooli-Strike-Team/Group1_Project/PAGE_TESTING.md

        * User information from the database needed to load update achievements.

     * Link destinations for the page
-        * Home page route associated with the top left SudokuTutor icon.
+        * Home page route, associated with the SudokuTutor icon.
         * Achievement icon reloads page.

     * List of tests for verifying the rendering of the page